alem-01/alem_public/subjects/flutter_piscine/favoriteImages/README.md

 ### Introduction

+Nowadays, it is very difficult to imagine a popular app that does not work with storing, accessing images.
+In this app you will get a chance to practise it.
 You should create your gallery, where you can load images from phone library or take a picture and immediately upload it.

 Allowed package: image_picker